The 7 Best & 6 Worst Places On Your Body To Get A Tattoo, According To Tattoo Artists

 13. Worst: Areas That Rub Against Clothing

-Think twice before getting a tattoo in an area that has a lot of friction.
-"Any area of the body that commonly rubs against other body parts [such as] in between fingers, thighs, armpits, and [the] inner biceps will generally be likely to fade quicker," Palomino says.
-"Similarly, areas where the tattoo is exposed to constant rubbing will possibly fade more quickly, such as ... the waistband of your pants, bras, and belts or other areas where your clothing fits tightly and rubs against your skin."
+"Any area of the body that commonly rubs against other body parts, [such as] in between fingers, thighs, armpits, and [the] inner biceps will generally be likely to fade quicker," Palomino says.
+"Similarly, areas where the tattoo is exposed to constant rubbing will possibly fade more quickly, such as [...] the waistband of your pants, bras, and belts or other areas where your clothing fits tightly and rubs against your skin."

-While you can obviously get a tattoo wherever you like — and touchup any ink that starts to fade — it's still a good idea to consider location if you want your tattoo to look good forever.
-It can help to follow these tips, and ask your tattoo artist for even more advice when it comes to the perfect placement.
+While you can obviously get a tattoo wherever you like — and touch up any ink that starts to fade — some locations are better than others when it comes to ink that'll look good forever.
+It can help to follow these tips, and ask your tattoo artist for even more advice, when choosing the perfect placement.